IacopoLibero/IacopoLibero/README.md

 - **Web Development:** Client-server applications, database design, API development
 - **Cybersecurity:** Introduction to security principles and techniques

+> I am someone who builds, teaches, and studies technology with seriousness, curiosity, and a critical spirit—and who occasionally asks questions that are objectively stupid, but with full awareness.

 ---

 ## 📚 Education